mechachki/spotify_libraries/README.md

         * So, execute command: `sudo ln -rs` /usr/lib/x86_64-linux-gnu/libavutil.so.52.6.100 /usr/lib/x86_64-linux-gnu/libavutil.so.52

 ## Misc
-1. Snap store and spotify's repository hold a newer broken version which crashes when you try to add local files location, use older version of the client instead:
+1. Snap store and spotify's repository hold a newer broken version of spotify client, which crashes when you try to add local files location.
+Use older version of the client instead:
    * [direct download][client_download]
    * [spotify client repository][client]  - (the above link directly downloads version 1.1.26.501 from this repository)